Rokiis1/roadmap/types_of_testing/dynamic_testing/non_functional_testing/usability_testing.md

 For the practical QA scope of this lesson, two useful expert-based methods are **Heuristic Evaluation** and **Cognitive Walkthrough**.
 Checklist-based testing can support either method by providing reusable conditions to inspect.

+A focused heuristic evaluation of a single user flow typically takes one to two hours for one expert.

 In a **Heuristic Evaluation**, the tester systematically inspects the interface against recognized usability principles such as Nielsen's usability heuristics.
 The tester looks for violations or weaknesses and records where they occur and how they may affect the user.

+Each screen or step in the flow should be checked against all ten heuristics so that the evaluation is systematic rather than limited to only a few selected principles.

 For the registration example, the tester may identify that selecting **Create Account** provides no visible feedback.
 This can be recorded as a problem related to **Visibility of system status** because the user may not know whether registration is being processed.